PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Configuring more complex models is also straightforward.
 For example, the script below implements a model of the
-`Stroop task <https://en.wikipedia.org/wiki/Stroop_effect>` by creating two feedforward neural network pathways
+`Stroop task <https://en.wikipedia.org/wiki/Stroop_effect>`_ by creating two feedforward neural network pathways
--- one for color naming and another for word reading -- as well as a corresponding pair of pathways that deterine which
+-- one for color naming and another for word reading -- as well as a corresponding pair of pathways that determine which
 of those to perform based on a task instruction.
 These all converge on a common output mechanism that projects to a
 drift diffusion (DDM) decision mechanism responsible for determining the response::